Aboriginal Justice Strategy

-- help Aboriginal people assume greater responsibility for the administration of justice in their communities;
+- to help Aboriginal people assume greater responsibility for the administration of justice in their communities;

-- promote the inclusion of Aboriginal values within the Canadian justice system; and
+- to reflect and include Aboriginal values within the Canadian justice system; and

-- contribute to a reduction in rates of crime, victimization and incarceration among Aboriginal people.
+- over the long-term, together with other justice programs, to contribute to a reduction in rates of crime, victimization and incarceration among Aboriginal people.

 The AJS is managed by the Department of Justice Canada’s (DOJ) Aboriginal Justice Directorate (AJD).
-In collaboration with provincial and territorial counterparts, the AJD pursues the goals of the AJS through policy development and support, community-based justice program funding, training and development funding, self-government negotiations and capacity-building support, and outreach and partnership (through the Aboriginal Justice Learning Network: AJLN).
+In collaboration with provincial and territorial counterparts, the AJD pursues the goals of the AJS through policy development and support, community-based justice program funding, training and development funding, self-government negotiations and capacity-building support, and outreach and partnership.

 The DOJ is committed to being transparent and responsive to the needs of Canadians.
 It is hoped that this document helps explain the role, purpose and activities of the AJS as it relates to Aboriginal peoples’ involvement in Canada’s justice system.